Unknown artist, Etruscan

 Museum Appropriation Fund 30.051

-This fibula (pin), used for closing or securing garments, is a masterpiece of ancient gold-working.
+This pin (fibula), used for closing or securing garments, is a masterpiece of ancient gold-working.
 Tiny animals and figures, mythical and real, cover the pin.
-They were formed using tiny beads of gold (a process called granulation) fashioned in a fluid, curving style reminiscent of pottery of the seventh century BCE, when the Etruscans reached the height of their technical virtuosity in granulation.
-In the center of the decoration is a figure common in Etruscan art: the ‘master of the beasts,’ a winged man with two faces.
+They were formed using tiny beads of gold (a process called granulation) fashioned in a fluid, curving style reminiscent of pottery of the 7th century BCE, when the Etruscans reached the height of their technical virtuosity in granulation.
+In the center of the decoration is a figure common in Etruscan art: the master of the beasts, a winged man with two faces.
 The figure originated in the Near East and became especially prominent in Etruscan art during this period.

 Edited ByHolloway, R. Ross, ed.

 Contributions byHackens, Tony

 Publisher & DateMuseum of Art, Rhode Island School of Design., 1976

 The Etruscans used fibulae, the ancient predecessors of safety pins, to fasten cloaks and dresses.
 This particular fibula is a marker of the ascendancy of the Etruscans as the main power on the Italian peninsula, and was most likely made in northern Italy in the seventh century BCE.
 During this period, Etruscan traders made contact with their Greek counterparts in southern Italy and became part of a trading network spanning the Mediterranean and beyond.
 The wealth brought from trade stratified Etruscan society, with the upper classes displaying their affluence with expensive jewelry and art.
 These riches were usually buried with their owners after death.